 Initially we met a Kim’s house and prayed while her children played one morning each week during the school year.

 The first time we met I don’t think I prayed a word.
 But they prayed over me, my children, and my marriage and I wept.
-We learned to keep a box of Kleenex handy.
+We learned to keep a box of tissues handy.

 I experienced the presence of the Holy Spirit in mighty and powerful ways over those 4 years.
 Those prayer meetings became an anchor for my soul.
 I knew whatever I was going through (and there were some really, really hard things during those 4 years) that we would be on our knees every week taking all of our concerns to the throne room.
 It was a growing and humbling experience.